 \noi as $N\to \infty$.
-Hence, we need to introduce a further renormalization.
-The required renormalizations are related to the usual ``sunset" diagram appearing in the perturbation theory for Euclidean $\Phi^4_3$ quantum field theory as follows:
+The additional divergence arises from the ``sunset" diagram, which appears in the perturbation theory of $\Phi^4$ quantum field theory, given by

 \noi as $N\to \infty$.
-See \cite[Theorem 1]{Feld74}.
-Notice that \eqref{furth01} and \eqref{sunset0} imply that additional renormalizations beyond Wick renormalization will depend on the coupling constant $\ld$ (i.e.~$\ld^2$) as well as ultraviolet cut-off (i.e. frequency cutoff $N$).
-Due to these further divergences \eqref{furth01} in the interaction potential, we introduce further scale dependent renormalization constants $\dl_{N,\ld}$ to the (Wick) renormalized interaction potential in \eqref{wickpoten} as follows
+Due to these additional divergences, we introduce further scale-dependent renormalization constants $\dl_{N,\ld}$ to the (Wick) renormalized interaction potential \eqref{wickpoten} as follows

 \noi where $\dl_{N,\ld}\sim \ld^2\<sunset>_N$ is an additional diverging constant (as $N \to \infty$) defined in \eqref{log0} below.
-We point out that the constants $\<tadpole>_N\sim N$ and $\dl_{N,\ld }\sim \ld^2 \log N$ are, respectively, Wick renormalization, (second order) and energy renormalization constants.
-Notice that $\delta_{N,\ld}$ is an essential ingredient for the convergence of the truncated Gibbs measure $\rhoo_N$ \eqref{truGibbsN} as $N \rightarrow \infty$.
-In order to isolate these further divergences in the interaction potential \eqref{wickpoten}, we use the stochastic variational approach (Lemma \ref{LEM:BoueDupu}) and then the remaining divergences are killed by the additional counterterm $\dl_{N,\ld}\sim \ld^2\<sunset>_N$ (see Subsection \ref{SUBSEC:Killdiv}).
+To isolate these additional divergences in the interaction potential \eqref{wickpoten}, we use the stochastic variational approach (Lemma \ref{LEM:BoueDupu}).
+The remaining divergences are then eliminated by the additional counterterm.
+See Subsection \ref{SUBSEC:Killdiv}.